 Total Greek Yoghurt by the company Fage is my go-to option.
 Put 200g in a bowl and add on a fruit of your choice.
 Sprinkle on cinnamon and coconut flakes for an added health boost.

 A great high fat option.
 As with eggs, it’s full of good fats that you shouldn’t be afraid to eat.
-The recipe below involves mashing half an avocado in a bowl with lemon juice, sea salt, pepper, chopped egg and greek yoghurt.
-Spread it on toast or eat it as a salad.
+Avocados are also packed with fibre, which is lacking in some diets.
+The recipe below is one of four examples from Feel Good Foodie for combining avocado with egg on toast.

-Oatmeal is a great choice if you are going to be active later in the morning.
-It is also a great high fiber option that will keep you feeling full.
+Oatmeal is a great choice if you’re going to be active later in the morning.
+It is also a great high fibre option that will keep you feeling full.